 - Proof of U.S. citizenship or resident alien status (e.g. photocopy of birth certificate or passport).

 - Official Transcripts and/or Proof of Academic Good Standing - Send transcript of all degree conferred.
 If currently enrolled in the last semester of your program, Proof of Academic Good Standing must be sent on official letterhead and signed by graduate program director, advisor, or equivalent.

-Note: In order to qualify for the position, the candidate must be a U.S. citizen or resident alien.
+Note: To qualify for the position, the candidate must be a U.S. citizen or resident alien.
 A candidate with an I-551 stamp in their passport can also qualify since this is temporary verification of permanent residency status pending issuance of the green card.
 Individuals with "Employment Authorization" documents (EADs) do not meet eligibility criteria.

 Application materials may be submitted via email to Trish Murphy; paper copies and Official Transcripts and/or Proof of Academic Good Standing must be mailed to:

 9609 Medical Center Drive MSC 9765 Room 4E516